RRafiee/Omics/README.md

-# Important Omics Tools which you need to know in Bioinformatics
+# Important 'Omics' tools which you may need to know when doing bioinformatics

 ## 1) PrognoScan
 ## 2) GOBO